superdevcoder/superdevcoder/README.md

 Proficient not in Blockchain development on Ethereum, BSC and Solana, but in WEB development in frontend and backend.

 - Blockchain development using Smart Contract(Solidity & Rust), WEB3 and Etherjs.

-    Staking website with custom tokens and several functionalities such as compounding, LP lock and ICO / IDO
+    Staking website with custom tokens and several functionalities such as compounding, LP lock and custom logic.

+    ICO / IDO

     NFT minting and marketplace website, Utility token and NFT staking.

     NFT game development

     Defi & Dex development, forking uniswap and pancakeswap.

     Dapp development such as multi token sender, bridge, launchpad, lottery, airdrop,  and  .....

     Subgraph development using Nodes and Moralis

 - WEB development in frontend and backend